High Blood Pressure (Hypertension) FAQs

 Q:High blood pressure means that blood has difficulty reaching the heart.
-True or False?
+True or false?

 Q:What is the definition of blood pressure?

-Q:What do the two measurements of blood pressure determine?
+Q:What does a blood pressure reading determine?

 Q:High blood pressure can usually be cured.
-True or False?
+True or false?

 Q:What is a normal blood pressure reading?